The Legal Project: Our Mission

 The Legal Project believes that all people, regardless of income, gender, disability, race, religion, age, sexual orientation or ethnicity should have access to legal services.
 This belief reflects a deep commitment to fairness and equal justice under the law.
 Based upon these beliefs, the mission of The Legal Project is to make the law more accessible to those in need, to increase the legal community's involvement in pro bono work; and to serve as a resource on legal issues.
 We feel a special commitment to women and others who may have difficulty in obtaining legal assistance.

-» Friend of the Legal Project
+» Preview the 2016 Legal Project calendar.

 The Legal Project is a private, not-for-profit organization that was founded by the Capital District Women's Bar Association in 1995.
 It provides a variety of free and low cost legal services to the working poor, victims of domestic violence and other underserved individuals in the Capital District of New York State.